jiggy-ai/hn_summary/README.md

 Flag bad summaries on the telegram channel with 👎 to help mitigate and improve.

-You can also see summaries of the current top Hacker News articles: \
+You can find summaries of the current top Hacker News articles here as well: \
 [https://news.jiggy.ai](https://news.jiggy.ai)

-## Operation
+## Overview

 Whenever a new story appears on the Hacker News API /topstories.json endpoint, this bot summarizes it (currently using OpenAI GPT-3 text-davinci-003) and sends the Story title, summary, and url to the hn_summary channel on Telegram.

-See [examples.md](https://github.com/jiggy-ai/hn_summary/blob/master/examples.md) for a few examples of the output.

 The purpose of this project is to help build intuition on the capabilities of the current generation of large language models while surfacing a broader swath of top Hacker News content.
 It could also serve as a platform for experimentation with other language model capabilites such as semantic search.